 This question on stem cell therapy for neck pain is likely better answered by broadening this discussion to include all orthobiologics.
 These are substances like stem cells and platelet-rich plasma, which can kick off a healing response.
 Even making that change, there is only one published research study on the use of stem cells or PRP for neck pain.
 That’s our case study showing that culture-expanded mesenchymal stem cells injected into the C2-C3 facet joint were able to “cure” facet osteoarthritis that was leading to spinal nerve impingement in one patient.
 Please see below for a video on that patient:

 This patient had been injured in a car crash where her C2-C3 facet joint was damaged along with her ligaments.
 This then caused that facet joint to become severely arthritic and to become so big that it began to press on the exiting nerve.
-The injection of cultured stem cells (not FDA approved and only permitted at our licensed Grand Cayman site) caused the joint to become smaller and relived the nerve pressure and pain.
+The injection of cultured stem cells (not FDA approved and only permitted at our licensed Grand Cayman site) caused the joint to become smaller and relieved the nerve pressure and pain.

 We have also used bone marrow concentrate (a same-day stem cell therapy allowed here in the US) as well as platelet-rich plasma (also allowed in the US).
 For example, we routinely treat patients with chronic neck pain with platelet-rich plasma and lysate injected into damaged facets joints, nerves, discs, ligaments, etc… In our decade and a half worth of experience, these therapies help patients improve their function and reduce pain.
 In our practice, the vast majority of patients are successfully treated with much less expensive PRP and only a few require stem cells.